firebolt-db/godocs/docs/API-reference/using-sync-queries.md

 - **Authentication:** Use your Firebolt service account ID and secret to obtain an access token.

 ### **Request body format**
-A query request must be sent as a JSON object with the following structure:
+A synchronous query request must be sent as a JSON object with the following structure:

 ```json
 {